David Michael (politician)

 David Robert Michael (born 25 January 1980) is an Australian politician.
 He has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Balcatta.
-Michael is the WA Parliament's first MP of Finnish descent.
+Michael is the WA Parliament's first MP of Finnish descent, his mother emigrated to Australia from Finland with her family in 1969.

 Michael worked for several state Labor MPs, and ran unsuccessfully for Churchlands in 2001.
 In 2005 he was elected to City of Stirling council, becoming its youngest ever member, aged 25.
 He served as deputy mayor from 2011 to 2013.

 Michael's current priorities as MP are upgrades to Balcatta Senior High School and Osborne Park Hospital and for the McGowan Government as is the Stephenson Avenue Extension.

 In March 2021, he was appointed as the Cabinet Secretary to the returned McGowan Labor Government, after having served as Government Whip since the 2017 election.

 Michael also acts in the following roles for various organizations: